 Start and warm up the engine on your 3.8L Ford Windstar mini-van.
 It's important that the throttle position sensor be at normal engine operating temperature.

-Select Volts DC Mode on your multimeter and with the RED multimeter Lead probe the Gray with White stripe wire of the throttle position sensor.
+Select Volts DC Mode on your multimeter and with the red multimeter test lead, probe the gray with white stripe (GRY/WHT) wire of the throttle position sensor.
 This is the wire that connects to the TPS terminal labeled with the number 2 in the illustration above.